 - A criminal record check must be provided

 - As part of the home study for families interested to adopt from South Korea, three written references from neighbours, co-workers, or friends of the applicants are required.
-The references must include the date, name and signature of the referee and must be notarised.
+The references must include the date, name and signature of the referee and must be stamped and signed by the central authority in your state or territory.
 These references replace the previously required unannounced home visit requested in April 2014 by the Ministry of Health and Welfare.